joywang233/LSR-for-CTI-classification/README.md

 # LSR-for-CTI-classification

-This repository supports the paper **"LSR: Latent Space Refinement for Cyber Threat Intelligence Classification"**, which proposes an unsupervised text classification method to identify and organize Cyber Threat Intelligence (CTI) topics from open-source data.
+This repository supports the paper **"LSR: Latent Space Refinement for Cyber Threat Intelligence Classification"**, which proposes an unsupervised text classification method to identify and organize Cyber Threat Intelligence (CTI) text from open-source data.

 ## 📊 Datasets